 Q. How many samples can be processed at once?

-A. The RapidHIT System processes from one to eight samples simultaneously in self-contained disposable cartridges.
+A. RapidHIT users have the flexibility to process from one to seven samples simultaneously in self-contained disposable cartridges.

 Q. What are the dimensions of the RapidHIT System?

-Q. Is the human identification data produced by the system compatible with national databases?
+Q. Is the data produced by the RapidHIT compatible with CODIS and other national DNA databases?